-Standard windows are different from Custom windows; you wouldn’t need to pay a premium on them and they are designed to conform to most rough opening sizes in various homes.
-Their architectural appeal is such that other window types cannot easily match and lucky for homeowners, standard size windows reduce the burden of installing, manufacturing, or even crafting them.
+Standard windows are different from Custom windows; you wouldn’t need to pay a premium for them and they are designed to conform to most rough opening sizes in various homes.
+Their architectural appeal is such that other window types cannot easily match and lucky for homeowners, standard-size windows reduce the burden of installing, manufacturing, or even crafting them.

 In all, whether you’re opting for a standard window or a custom type, your final choice will affect the size and amount you’ll pay to have them installed.
 But if you’d rather escape the bulky costs of a new replacement window, then a standard window is a better choice.

 Modern Window manufacturers have carefully carved out simple size notation to make replacement windows easy and quick to fix.
 It is with this you can figure out what is most suitable.
 This window size notation comprises the width and height, with the first two #’s for width, while the second two #’s signify the height.
 A “2426” replacement window has a width of 2-feet 4-inches and a height of 2’6″.

 More so, if a window is designed to fit into a 43 ½” x 43 ½” opening, the manufacturer will add half an inch to each dimension to make it 44″ by 44.”
 That way, it’ll be easier to install the window when the need arises.

 When manufacturers need to find out the standard size of your window opening, you’ll have to first tell them the rough opening and you can calculate that by measuring from the inner part of one side of the window frame to the other.

 With that being said, highlighted below are some of the most common types of replacement windows that you need to know about.

 In countries like the US, double-hung window sizes are the most common type of replacement window.
 They are available in a wide range of sizes that can fit into any rough opening.
 A double-hung window’s dimensions can range from the following: